David Benedictus: Life

-He previously wrote and produced audio readings of the Pooh stories, with Judi Dench as Kanga and Geoffrey Palmer as Eeyore.
+Benedictus previously wrote and produced audio readings of the Pooh stories, with Judi Dench as Kanga and Geoffrey Palmer as Eeyore.
 He sent the trustees of the A. A. Milne estate two sample stories of his sequel, and it took more than eight years for them to approve the project.

 At the time of the book's publication he admitted to nerves over its reception, saying, What's the worst thing that can happen, that I'll be torn apart by wild journalists?
 Happened before and I survived.
 At worst everyone will hate me and I'll just crawl under a bush and hide – I can live with that.
 Some people do hate the whole idea of a sequel, but it's not as if I'm doing any damage to the original, that will still be there.
 My hope is that people will finish reading a cracking story and just want more of them, and that's where I come in.
 Michael Brown, chairman of the Pooh Properties Trust, said Benedictus had a "wonderful feel" for the world of Pooh.
 However, Publishers Weekly was cool on the book, describing it as "largely forgettable" and as missing "the charm of the first book".

 Benedictus commented on his work in 1985, "Given peace of mind, financial independence, and a modicum of luck, I may produce a novel to be proud of one day."
 In March, 2014, he moved to Hove, a resort on the south coast of England, to be close to his extending family.
-He has four children, Jolyon Maugham KC, a barrister, Leo a journalist and novelist (The Afterparty, his first novel, was published by Jonathan Cape), Chloe a psychodynamic psychotherapist, and Jessica, a theatre producer.
+He has four children, Jolyon Maugham KC, a barrister, Leo a journalist and novelist (The Afterparty, his first novel, was published by Jonathan Cape), Chloe a psychodynamic psychotherapist, and Jessica Campbell, a theatre producer.

-He published an autobiography, Dropping Names, in 2005.
+Benedictus published an autobiography, Dropping Names, in 2005.
 According to an interview Benedictus gave to the Israeli newspaper Yediot Aharonot in 2009, he said that a cousin had done research into his surname and found out that it was actually "Baruch" (ברוך - having the same meaning as "Benedictus" in Hebrew), as well as research into how his ancestors emigrated to Britain, which revealed that they have Ashkenazi Jewish heritage.

+Benedictus died suddenly on 4 October 2023, at the age of 85.